grycap/oscar-landing/content/english/blog/post-guide-to-use-dcnios.md

 [OSCAR](https://oscar.grycap.net/) is an open-source serverless platform for event-driven data-processing containerized applications that execute on elastic [Kubernetes](http://kubernetes.io) clusters that are dynamically provisioned on multiple Clouds.

-In the version 2.6.1 or newer versions is implemented the handle the dcache events.
+Version 2.6.1 or newer versions have implemented the handle of the dcache events.

 ### What is Nifi? and Why use Nifi?